Lake Country Judo & Martial arts has been active in Lake Country / Winfield, British Columbia since 1981.

 Won Gold at Masters World Championships in Abu Dhabi, U.A.E. in 2013.

-Kathy has a long resume of amazing history as a black belt in the world of Judo, but has also recently just won her 5th World Champion title as a purple belt in BJJ – Kathy is most excited though about becoming a huge role at Lake Country Judo Club.
+Kathy has a long resume of amazing history as a black belt in the world of Judo, but has also recently been promoted to brown belt in BJJ (Brazilian Jiu-jitsu) and has 5 Masters World Championship titles in that sport also.

 SENSEI CHRIS SMILEY

 Also has competed at the Canadian Open Championships (Nationals), mostly as a veteran, where he was national champion on several occasions (2016, 2017, and 2018).
 Also in 2018 Chris won the very first Newaza competition held at Nationals.
-Currently looking to continue to improve his skills and continue on to achieve Sandan in rank, as well as pass his knowledge onto the next generation of young Judoka.
+Currently looking to continue to improve his skills and continue on to achieve Sandan in rank, as well as pass his knowledge onto the next generation of young Judoka at Lake Country Judo & Martial Arts.

 SENSEI TERRY LAMB

 Terry’s introduction to Judo started in 1975.
 His experience is mixed and varied from competing to instructing.
 Lake Country Judo has been his Judo home since 1992.
-He is committed to be a life-long learner in the martial arts, both in Judo and Jiujtsu.
+He is committed to be a life-long learner in the martial arts, both in Judo and Brazilian Jiu-jitsu.

 SENSEI KAREN FREEBORN